ccprog/bu-patience/README.md

 - `point_schema` holds descriptions for point awarding rules
 - `lib_schema` holds the common base library for rules

-I utilize the current draft version (v4).
-Currently, there are only a few validators supporting this version.
-I have included a simple [node.js](http://nodejs.org) module `web/rulesets/val.js` that is mostly a wrapper for [JaySchema](https://github.com/natesilva/jayschema), but also verifies that piles are not overlapping and the deck is completely exhausted for filling the initial piles.
+I still use the old [JaySchema](https://github.com/natesilva/jayschema) for validation, but also verify that piles are not overlapping and the deck is completely exhausted for filling the initial piles.

-Since JaySchema is not included here, you need to install it (and Coffeescript) yourself.
-Then you can call
+You can call

-    nodejs val.js [coffee file name]
+    node tests/val.js [qualified coffee file name]

 to test Coffescript source files.
 These files need to contain a global object `ruleset`.